Study in Spain

 • Comprehensive insurance

 Spanish schools are academically challenging.
-You'll find yourself taking courses with students who are preparing themselves for university education.
-Exchange students are usually placed in an "Instituto" and will have eight compulsory subjects, four of which are common to all students while the rest are specific to the learning track you choose.
+You’ll find yourself taking courses with students preparing for university education.
+Exchange students are usually placed in an “Instituto” and will have eight compulsory subjects, four of which are common to all students, while the rest are specific to the learning track you choose.
 You can choose from five tracks: art, natural science and health, humanities, social studies, or technology.
 Most schools offer sciences, humanities, and social sciences, while very few have the art and technology path (there are usually special schools for Art or Technology).
 Most exchange students choose the social sciences track, as it is the most interesting for them and has the greatest variety of subjects.
-You'll learn about Spanish history and literature, have the chance to work on language fluency, and maybe even study one of the regional languages (if your host family lives in an area where there is a co-official language)— Basque, Catalan, Galician, or Valencian.
+You’ll learn about Spanish history and literature, have the chance to work on language fluency, and maybe even study one of the regional languages (if your host family lives in an area where there is a co-official language)— Basque, Catalan, Galician, or Valencian.

 Please note: Students may not be able to receive a transcript or a record of grades.
 Some schools are able to issue a certificate of attendance.
 Placement in a particular grade level, credit, or graduation cannot be guaranteed.

-• 2025 Spring Departures: Students born December 31, 2006 - December 31, 2009.
+• 2025 Spring Departures: Students born December 31, 2006 – December 31, 2009

 • Due to visa regulations, students who have graduated prior to the start of their exchange will not be considered for admission.